yuri-ivanov/sample/README.md

  This is not optimal and it will be better to do it in parse method once and store result in 'list' property.

- I don't know why originally was used List to store key-value pars, so I kept implementation with List and added one more with HashMap implementation.
+ I don't know why List was used to store key-value pars, so I kept implementation with List and added one more with HashMap implementation.
- Make sure that all tests green in IndexerMap as well.
+ I tested IndexerMap and all tests are green.